wessenstam/gts21/cicd/start/start.rst

   - Shell Syntax (https://marketplace.visualstudio.com/items?itemName=bmalehorn.shell-syntax)
   - Bracket Pair Colorizer 2 (https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2)

-  To install the extensions use the extensions button (left hand pane, fourth icon from the top) in VC and use the Search Extensions field to find and install them.
+  To install the extensions use the extensions button (left hand pane) in VC and use the Search Extensions field to find and install them.

   .. figure:: images/1.png

 - Docker Hub account is needed for saving/uploading the images for the Fiesta application.
 Create an account using http://hub.docker.com.
-- Blueprint of the Dev Environment to you are going to deploy.
+- Blueprint of the Dev Environment to which you are going to deploy.
 This saves you in building the environment.

-The blueprint can be download `here <https://raw.githubusercontent.com/nutanixworkshops/gts21/master/cicd/start/Docker%20MariaDB%20FiestaApp%20-%20ERA.json>`_.
-If you also have Era deployed, you can also use `this blueprint <https://raw.githubusercontent.com/nutanixworkshops/gts21/master/cicd/start/Docker%20MariaDB%20FiestaApp.json>`_.
-The last blueprint will also register the MariaDB in Era.
+  - The blueprint can be downloaded `here <https://raw.githubusercontent.com/nutanixworkshops/gts21/master/cicd/start/Docker%20MariaDB%20FiestaApp.json>`_.
+One deployed, you will need to manually register MariaDB to Era.
+  - If you have Era deployed, download the blueprint `here <https://raw.githubusercontent.com/nutanixworkshops/gts21/master/cicd/start/Docker%20MariaDB%20FiestaApp%20-%20ERA.json>`_.
+This blueprint will request for Era server IP and credentials during run time and register MariaDB to Era through a REST call.

 Prepare your environment
 ------------------------